Armenians in Azerbaijan: Armenians in Nagorno-Karabakh

-Map of the unrecognised Nagorno-Karabakh Republic.
+Map of the breakaway Nagorno-Karabakh Republic prior to the Second Nagorno-Karabakh War.

 After the 1994 ceasefire ethnic Armenian militia from Nagorno-Karabakh controlled almost 9% of Azerbaijan's territory outside the former Nagorno-Karabakh Autonomous Oblast and Azerbaijani forces controlled Shahumian and the eastern parts of Martakert and Martuni.

 Up until August 2023, Armenians had lived in the Karabakh region since the period of antiquity.
 In the beginning of the 2nd century BC.
 Karabakh became a part of Armenian Kingdom as province of Artsakh.
 In the 14th century, a local Armenian leadership emerged, consisting of five noble dynasties led by princes, who held the titles of meliks and were referred to as Khamsa (five in Arabic).
 The Armenian meliks maintained control over the region until the 18th century.
 In the early 16th century, control of the region passed to the Safavid dynasty, which created the Ganja-Karabakh province (beylerbeydom, bəylərbəylik).
 Despite these conquests, the population of Upper Karabakh remained largely Armenian.

 Karabakh passed to Imperial Russia by the Kurekchay Treaty, signed between the Khan of Karabakh and Tsar Alexander I of Russia in 1805, and later further formalized by the Russo-Persian Treaty of Gulistan in 1813, before the rest of Transcaucasia was incorporated into the Empire in 1828 by the Treaty of Turkmenchay.
 In 1822, the Karabakh khanate was dissolved, and the area became part of the Elizavetpol Governorate within the Russian Empire.